mathnet/mathnet-symbolics/packages/MathNet.Numerics/readme.txt

 ### 3.0.0-beta05 - 2014-06-20
 * 2nd Candidate for v3.0 Release
-* Distance: fix bug in Hamming distance that skipped the first pair.
+* BUG: Distance: fix bug in Hamming distance that skipped the first pair.
 * F#: packages now include a MathNet.Numerics.fsx script that includes FSI printers and references the assemblies.
 * Linear Algebra: improved matrix and vector ToString formatting, more compact, adaptive to actual numbers.
 * Linear Algebra: CoerceZero for matrix and vector to replace small numbers with zero.